Bank of America is partnering with Yahoo to build visibility online with the small business community.

 It's no secret that online entrepreneurship can be a rewarding and liberating experience, but it can also be a bit scary, especially if you're trying to make a living off of it in this economy.
-This is a good example of how advertisers are turning to Yahoo for more than a typical search or display ad buy, according to a Yahoo spokesperson.
+A Yahoo spokesperson points to the partnership as a good example of how advertisers are turning to Yahoo for more than a typical search or display ad buy.

 The campaign, which launches this week, includes a social media push in which Kevin Salwen, former reporter, columnist, and national small business editor at The Wall Street Journal, will lead live Q&A sessions in Yahoo Answers -- giving small business owners a chance to get free advice.
 The series of four discussions begins June 22.
 Salwen will answer approximately 25 questions during the week for each event and will participate in live Q&A sessions.